 A student’s overall academic record will be an important consideration in the selection process.
 A strong application will be one that includes an original and well-defined proposal for research and has strong faculty recommendations.

-Applicants who are on campus in the spring semester may be interviewed by the selection committee and the committee will make the final selection.
+Applicants who are on campus in the spring semester may be interviewed by the selection committee and the committee will make the final selection based on written materials and the interview.
 Students spending the entire year or the second semester of their junior year abroad or away should consult with Isabelle Barker to discuss the application procedure.

 PLEASE READ IMPORTANT INFORMATION BELOW: